-If you balance them right, then you'll have a firmer body which is tougher and stronger.
+If you balance blood-building foods, exercise and sleep right, then you’ll have a firmer, tougher and stronger body.
 All areas reached by better Blood should gradually benefit, including flesh, muscles, vision and thinking.

 But for this to happen, you must exercise and sleep well.
 That keeps your energy circulating and refreshed.